-The Boys ECNL is based on the values of grass-roots collaboration and innovation, and supports the independence and freedom of coaches and clubs to fully manage the development path for their players, including the system and style of play, the competitive calendar, and all aspects of the development path.
+The Boys ECNL is based on the values of grass-roots collaboration and innovation and supports the independence and freedom of coaches and clubs to fully manage the development path for their players, including the system and style of play, the competitive calendar, and all aspects of the development path.
 The Boys ECNL will raise standards in training, competition, club organization, and coaching in a holistic development program.

 HOW WE TRAIN

 Our staff works from our professional development curriculum.
-Each year we cover 22 principals, 9 attacking, 9 defending, and 4 transition.
+Each year we cover 22 principals, 9 attacking, 9 defending, and 4 transitions.
 Each player is trained by a coach who is suited to his age group with knowledge of the ECNL principles and platform.
 RSL AZ views the coaches as educators who help guide the players along their development path.
 We do extensive coach education throughout the year to ensure the players are always getting the elite instruction they need to reach the next level of competitive soccer.
-Please note, while each ECNL player pays for top-level training, play time is earned, not guaranteed.
+Please note, while each ECNL player pays for top-level training, playtime is earned, not guaranteed.

 SPRING (post tryouts)

-Practices could last until the end of May and into June, depending on each teams schedule and if an age group makes the ECNL playoffs or is committed to another summer tournament.
-Teams not committed to a post season tournament will not need to officially report back to practice until July 15th.
+Practices could last until the end of May and into June, depending on each team's schedule and if an age group makes the ECNL playoffs or is committed to another summer tournament.
+Teams not committed to a post-season tournament will not need to officially report back to practice until July 15th.